 In the end, I was still hungry.
 My need for connection was not being met.
 Like junk food, social media made it easy to engage in verbs associated with human connection, but the nutritional value of those verbs were not enough to sustain an actual meaningful relationship with other human beings.
 It was as if I was in a room filled with people wearing noise-canceling headphones while shouting into a megaphone.
 I took a look at myself in the mirror and noticed that I, too, had a megaphone for a mouth and noise-canceling headphones instead of ears.
 I was no longer human, yet I was desperately starving for humanity.

 I’ve never been good at doing things halfway.
 Keeping an account alive and not using it would mean that there is this dead version of me out there that people can treat like a live person who might be expected to pay attention or follow back or get outraged at the wrongs they see... and I do all of those things, but for some reason, none of that seems to matter in the world of single-serving internet friends.
-No action sticks.
-Everything is a single serving interaction that gets thrown away after it is done.
-What's worse, that false perception of connection threatened to serve as a mental replacement for the types of connection that happen through direct email or phone calls.
-To resolve any ambiguity about the value of my interactions, I deleted my Facebook and Twitter accounts once again.
-For the last time.
+Everything is a single serving interaction that gets thrown away after it is done, and that false perception of connection threatens to serve as a mental replacement for the types of meaningful interactions that happen through direct email or phone calls.
+To resolve any ambiguity about the value of my friendships, I deleted my Facebook and Twitter accounts once again - For the last time.

 Instead of a room full of brands, I am choosing to be in a room where I can have a mutual conversation with another person on purpose with the intention of building a relationship as if we were making eye contact in the same room.
 These symmetrical interactions are the ones that matter in the longrun.
 I've made peace with the fact that most of the general public does not know who I am or cares; this is an honest reflection of an uncomfortable truth that I've tried so hard to look away from for a very long time.
 My world is now the smallest it has ever been, and my energies are much more focused on things that I have actual agency over.